nexzurt/nexzurt/README.md

 ## Sponsors

-We extend our sincere appreciation to our sponsors, Thanks to our wonderful sponsor [Creative Filament](http://www.creativefilament.com/).
-If you are interested in becoming a sponsor and support **Nexzurt** please contact [@nexzurt](https://twitter.com/nexzurt)
+We extend our sincere appreciation to our sponsors, Thanks to our wonderful sponsor [Creative Filament](http://www.creativefilament.com/)..
+...If you are interested in becoming a sponsor and support **Nexzurt** please contact [@nexzurt](https://twitter.com/nexzurt)

 ## Find Nexzurt in